This ‘Game Of Thrones’ Star Thinks Theory About Cersei’s Death Is Problematic

 “The show is huge but some fans seem to identify with it (too closely).
 You want to say, ‘Have you thought about your lifestyle?
 Maybe you should get out a little more.'”

-During the network’s Television Critics Association summer press tour last year, programming president Casey Bloys confirmed that Game of Thrones will end after Season 8.
+During the network’s Television Critics Association summer press tour last year, programming president Casey Bloys confirmed that Game of Thrones would end after Season 8.
 She told The Hollywood Reporter that showrunners D.B.
 Weiss and David Benioff have always been firm about the number of seasons they want the show to have.

 “If I could get them to do more, I would take 10 seasons, but we want to take their lead with what they could do and what the best version of the show is.”